NREL/HPC/MachineLearning/ReinforcementLearning/reinforcementlearning.md

 ![](images/ppo_rew_comparison.png)
 As you can see, training using the cardinality of CPU cores on a node led to faster convergence to the optimal value.

-It is necessary to say here that CartPole is a simple example where the optimal reward value (200) can be easily reached even when using a single CPU core on a local machine.
+It is necessary to say here that CartPole is a simple example where the optimal reward value (200) can be easily reached even when using a single CPU core on your laptop.
 The power of using multiple cores becomes more apparent in cases of more complex environments (such as the [Atari environments](https://gym.openai.com/envs/#atari)).
 RLlib website also gives examples of the [scalability benefits](https://docs.ray.io/en/master/rllib-algorithms.html#ppo) for many state-of-the-art RL algorithms.

 # Run experiments on multiple nodes